Nokia 9 Launch Reportedly Teased As Company Promises The ‘Most Awaited Phone’ Of 2018

 — Nokia Mobile (@Nokiamobile) August 16, 2018

 Regardless of when the Nokia 9 will be arriving, the phone is expected to come with basic specifications that could rival the Samsung Galaxy S9 in the Android market.
 These include a Qualcomm Snapdragon 845 processor, a 5.7-inch curved screen, dual-lens front and rear cameras, and a 3,800 mAh battery.
 Information on the device’s selling features is largely unavailable, but TechRadar wrote that the Nokia 9 might come with a water-resistant design and metal body.
-Android Authority also hinted at a notched display and in-screen fingerprint sensor but warned that such features have yet to be confirmed as official.
+Android Authority also hinted at a notched display and in-screen fingerprint sensor, but warned that such features have yet to be confirmed as official.

-While Nokia was at one point among the world’s leaders in smartphone market share, the company has long since fallen behind Apple, Samsung, and other phone makers.
+While Nokia was, at one point, among the world’s leaders in smartphone market share, the company has long since fallen behind Apple, Samsung, and other phone makers.
 According to NokiaMob, Nokia only had a 1.1 percent global market share in the first quarter of 2018, based on statistics from Counterpoint Research, but was also among the fastest growing brands during that quarter after posting an increase in market share from the fourth quarter of 2017.